 First, says Leonard, cutbacks in journalism have left few outlets with the resources necessary to devote a full-time reporter to a case that was expected to last three months and ended up lasting much longer.

 Second, he argues, Judge Kathleen Kennedy's refusal to allow video cameras in the courtroom hampered television coverage.
 "The judge would only allow cameras in for opening statements and closing statements," he says.
 "It really limits what you're able to do."

 By contrast, he says, there's been a shift for the better in media awareness, which he notes in his own publication.

-The day before Franklin receives his death sentence — this past Sunday — I’m sitting in a coffee shop in South Central, just off Western Avenue and Slauson, half a mile up the street from where the Grim Sleeper lived and committed his murders.
+The day before Franklin receives his death sentence — this past Sunday — I'm sitting in a coffee shop in South Central, just off Western and Slauson avenues, half a mile up the street from where the Grim Sleeper lived and committed his murders.

 Pam Brooks, 49, sits across the table.
 She's a big, bold personality, who figured prominently in Broomfield's documentary as a modern-day Virgil leading his Dante through a contemporary hell.
 Like many people in this neighborhood, she knew Franklin; unlike many, she also had a date with him back in the days when she was walking the streets and addicted to cocaine.